rkhouri/rkhouri.github.io/_posts/2023-12-12-r-animation.md

 ## Data Selection

-With this exercise, I wanted to emphasize the ability of animation to highlight data that changes over a series of “subsets.”
+With this exercise, I wanted to highlight how dynamic plots can emphasize data that changes over a series of “subsets.”
 The first use that jumps to mind is annual data, which is appropriate because it is ordinal—meaning it has an order that matters (e.g., 2001 is preceded by 2000 and succeeded by 2002)—and also discrete—meaning there is a logical